JanmayHem/JanmayHem/README.md

-- 👋 Hi, I’m Janmay Joshi
+- 👋 Hi, I’m Janmay Joshi.
-- 👀 I’m interested in Data Science, Machine Learning and a lot more
+- 👀 I’m interested in Data Science, Machine Learning and a lot more.
 - 🌱 I’m currently learning.
-- 💞️ I’m looking to collaborate on various topics like ML, Data Science or DSA
+- 💞️ I’m looking to collaborate on various topics like ML, Data Science or DSA.
-- 📫 Reach me on all socials by @JanMayhem or @j_nmay
+- 📫 Reach me on all socials by @JanMayhem or @j_nmay.
 <!---
 - ✨ qwertyuiop
 - 🔆 asdfghjkl